-Kevin Dewey - lead Stationer Governor at Stationers’ Crown Woods Academy and on the board of the Leigh Academies Trust.
+Kevin Dewey - lead Stationer Governor at Stationers’ Crown Woods.

 After an initial career with the Bowater Paper Corporation as a management trainee and latterly in the Sales Company, Kevin left to co found Hedsorboard which grew to become the largest specialist converter and distributor of packaging and graphic paperboard in the UK.
 This business was successfully sold to a major Finnish forest products business in 1991 where he remained as Managing Director until 1996.
 He then embarked on a new career of consultancy, non executive director roles and became an angel investor supporting the growth of 11 businesses to date.
 He is still actively involved with one of these today.